 Fund Deposit.
-The consideration for purchase of a Creation Unit of a Fund generally consists of (i) the in-kind deposit of a designated portfolio of securities (the "Deposit Securities") - per each Creation Unit constituting a substantial replication, or a representation, of the securities included in the Fund's portfolio and (ii) if applicable, an amount of cash (the "Cash Component").
+The consideration for purchase of a Creation Unit of a Fund generally consists of (i) the in-kind deposit of a designated portfolio of securities (the "Deposit Securities") - per each Creation Unit and (ii) if applicable, an amount of cash (the "Cash Component").
 Together, the Deposit Securities and the Cash Component, if applicable, constitute the "Fund Deposit," which represents the minimum initial and subsequent investment amount for a Creation Unit of a Fund.